asharahmed/asharahmed/README.md

 💬 Ask me about inclusive delivery, accessible standards or Halifax coffee shops!

-🤔 I’m looking for mentorship on modern software development and frameworks!
+🤔 I’m looking for mentorship on modern cloud-native development and frameworks!

 📫 How to reach me: [email me!](mailto:ashar@aahmed.ca)